Acute disseminated encephalomyelitis: Multiple sclerosis

 While ADEM and MS both involve autoimmune demyelination, they differ in many clinical, genetic, imaging, and histopathological aspects.
 Some authors consider MS and its borderline forms to constitute a spectrum, differing only in chronicity, severity, and clinical course, while others consider them discretely different diseases.

 Typically, ADEM appears in children following an antigenic challenge and remains monophasic.
 Nevertheless, ADEM does occur in adults, and can also be clinically multiphasic.

-Problems for differential diagnosis increase due to the lack of agreement for a definition of multiple sclerosis.
+Problems for differential diagnosis increase due to the lack of agreement on a definition of multiple sclerosis.
 If MS were defined only by the separation in time and space of the demyelinating lesions as McDonald did, it would not be enough to make a difference, as some cases of ADEM satisfy these conditions.
 Therefore, some authors propose to establish the dividing line as the shape of the lesions around the veins, being therefore "perivenous vs. confluent demyelination".

 Acute hemorrhagic Leukoencephalitis in a patient with Multiple sclerosis.